 Top 4 Cryptocurrencies to be Aware of

 Digital currencies are an ever-changing realm, with new currencies being launched weekly and current currencies constantly losing and gaining value.
-As of mid-July 2018, the below coins are the top four largest currencies based off of market capitalization:
+According to the latest crypto economy news, the below coins are the top four largest currencies based off of market capitalization:

 Bitcoin is the coin that started it all.
 Before coming to life its creator, Satoshi Nakamoto, drafted up the idea in a paper entitled “A Peer-to-Peer Electronic Cash System” in 2008.
 Nakamoto hoped to create a system that would decentralize the financial sector and give power back to people through a digital transaction system.